pawanprasad2/Student-Speaking-Assessment-Report-Page/README.md

 The descriptive feedback is generated dynamically based on the overall speaking score using simple conditional logic.
 The logic works as follows:

 If the overall score is 8 or above
-→ “Excellent performance with strong control over speaking skills.”
+→ “Excellent performance with strong control.”

 If the overall score is between 6 and 7
 → “Good performance with minor inaccuracies.”

 If the overall score is below 6
-→ “Needs improvement.
-Focus on basic speaking skills.”
+→ “Needs improvement.”

 This ensures that:
 Feedback updates automatically when score values change